conan-io/conan-io.github.io/_posts/2016-01-25-docker-and-conan:-automated-multi-compiler-packager.markdown

 	conan upload mypackage/myversion@lasote/stable --all
 {% endhighlight %}

-This docker integration could handle clang/others compiler and versions easy.
+This docker integration can also handle other compilers (such as clang) and other versions easily.

 Currently this script is managed by a new tool, [**conan package tools**](https://github.com/conan-io/conan-package-tools) that provides CI (travis & appveyor) easy integration for remote and automated package generation (even with docker in travis ci), pagination, Visual Studio environment configuration and other features.